-If there’s one thing all experts agree on, it’s that the intelligence of things, like Artificial Intelligence (AI), is going to change almost everything we know today.
+If there’s one thing all experts agree on, it’s that the intelligence of things (IoT), like Artificial Intelligence (AI), is going to change almost everything we know today, making it one of the IT trends of the next few years.
 Applications are improved every day and the interface between companies and customers is optimized with every passing moment.
 The potential benefits of employing AI-based solutions are so high that it can be said that companies that are not able to take advantage of them are likely to be left behind.

 Businesses are changing the way they work, and now have technologies that need to be connected to each other in order to make the digital transformation of their businesses efficient and agile.